Rutile - the Titanium Crystals

 Although some mineral inventory sites list over 3400 localities for specimen-quality rutile, only few localities are well known.

-Magnet Cove, Hot Spring County, AR: Rutile is hosted in a breccia pipe from the mantle.
-Champion Mine, Mono County, CA: Rutile is hosted in peraluminous schist with sillimanite.
+Magnet Cove, Hot Spring County, Arkansas: Rutile is hosted in a breccia pipe from the mantle.
 Graves Mountain, Lincoln County, GA: Rutile is hosted by metamorphosed sericite schists.
 Parkesburg, Chester County, PA: Rutile is hosted in folded and metamorphosed Cambro-Ordovician sediments.
 Nice rutile crystals with pyrophyllite occur in Champion Mine, Mono Co. in California.

 Graubunden Canton, Switzerland.
 Rutile host is undetermined.
 Kaputdzhukh Mountain.
 Syunik Province, Armenia.
 Rutile is hosted in volcanic rocks.
 Zambia.
 Rutile is hosted in central provinces in peraluminous schist with kyanite.

 An area which ought to be a viable prospecting ground is the Acadian Mountain terrain in New Hampshire and Maine in the US, where a great deal of the triple-point research was conducted.
 Rocks in that area are rife with triple-point assemblages, and there are any number of papers in the petrologic literature documenting specific sites of study.

 Great oriented growths of hematite and yellow sagenite come from Novo Horizonte, Bahia, Brazil.
 Great gemmy red crystals are found in Diamantina, Brazil.
 Exceptional hematite and rutile epitactic growths are found in Mwinilunga, Zambia.